AnnenMayKante/KanteFud-v2/README.md

 KanteFud is a crypter tool that encrypts your Python Files.
 With this tool, you can make your infected files look like they are not infected.
 You can encrypt your files with KanteFud.
 (KanteFud Python dosyalarınızı şifreleyen bir şifreleme aracıdır.
 Bu araç ile virüslü dosyalarınızın virüslü değilmiş gibi görünmesini sağlayabilirsiniz.
-KanteFud ile dosyalarınızı şifreleyebilirsiniz.)
+KanteFud ile dosyalarınızı şifreleyebilirsiniz)

 ## Features (Özellikler)